Through The Bog

-A wide-shouldered man comes barreling through the opening, brushes past the elf, and nearly collides with the Mathos’s light.
+A wide-shouldered man comes barreling through the opening, brushes past the elf, and nearly collides with Mathos’s light.
 He ducks aside, grunting.
 “About time someone came.”
-The man has a bald head and a thick black beard and a fearsome scowl is made more menacing by the dried blood on his face.
+The man has a bald head and a thick black beard and a fearsome scowl that is made more menacing by the dried blood on his face.
 His clothes are in tatters.
 His hands are bound behind him, possibly with pieces of his own clothing.
 “Good work,” the man says, acknowledging Jake and Mathos.
 He turns around, showing his back and bound hands to the swordarm.
 “Do you mind?”

 Jake reaches out his blade and the man slides the bindings along its edge until the cloth splits and falls to the ground.

-“Ah, that better,” the man says, rubbing his wrists.
+“Ah, that’s better,” the man says, rubbing his wrists.
 “How many are you?” he asks Jake.
 “Time to turn the tables on these foul creatures, yeah?”
 He searches around on the dirty floor of the cave until he finds something.
 “That’ll do,” the man says, hefting a discarded hatchet.